-eon Knopoff, an internationally renowned scientist who served on UCLA's faculty for 60 years and made significant research contributions in physics, seismology and music, died on 20 January 2011, surrounded by his wife and children.
+Leon Knopoff, an internationally renowned scientist who served on UCLA's faculty for 60 years and made significant research contributions in physics, seismology and music, died Jan.
+20 of respiratory failure, surrounded by his wife and children at their home in Sherman Oaks.
 He was 85.

-Author of more than 360 scholarly publications and editor or co-editor of five books, Knopoff's many honours include election as a member of the National Academy of Sciences (1963), a fellow of the American Academy of Arts and Sciences (1965), a fellow of the American Association for the Advancement of Science (1964), a Guggenheim Foundation fellow (1976), and a member of the American Philosophical Society (1992).
+The author of more than 360 scholarly publications and editor or co-editor of five books, Knopoff received many honors, including election as a member or fellow to the National Academy of Sciences (1963), the American Academy of Arts and Sciences (1965), the American Association for the Advancement of Science (1964), the Guggenheim Foundation (1976) and the American Philosophical Society (1992).
 He received four outstanding teaching awards from UCLA's physics department.
-He earned the Medal of the Seismological Society of America (1990), and the Gold Medal of the Royal Astronomical Society (1979), was awarded an honorary doctorate from the University of Strasbourg (2004) and was named the first Honorary Professor of the Institute of Geophysics of the China Earthquake Administration (2004).
+He earned the Medal of the Seismological Society of America (1990) and the gold medal of the Royal Astronomical Society (UK, 1979).

+He was awarded an honorary doctorate from the University of Strasbourg (2004) and was named the first honorary professor of the Institute of Geophysics of the China Earthquake Administration (2004).
 He supervised 38 PhD students, as well as 39 postdoctoral scholars from 17 countries.
 He served on the editorial board of the journal Science (1985-1990) and on the California Governor's Earthquake Council (1972-74).

-"Leon Knopoff's career was exemplary, replete with numerous examples of outstanding contributions to fundamental geophysics," said his colleague Paul M Davis, UCLA professor of geophysics.
+"Leon Knopoff's career was exemplary, replete with numerous examples of outstanding contributions to fundamental geophysics," said his colleague, Paul M. Davis, UCLA professor of geophysics.
 "His trademark approach has been to apply developments in mathematical physics and condensed matter physics to seismology, contributing both to physics and geophysics.
 Leon was extremely creative, unusually prolific and elegant in his choice of research topics.
 His service to his university and profession has also been extraordinary.
 His selfless cooperation has been truly global.
-As a teacher, he reduced complexity to its simplest terms with an infectious enthusiasm, and a caring empathy for his students.
-His graduate students, recognized for their rigorous training in fundamentals, have been sought after, and have gone on to successful careers in academia and industry."
+As a teacher, he reduced complexity to its simplest terms with an infectious enthusiasm and a caring empathy for his students.
+His graduate students, recognized for their rigorous training in fundamentals, have been sought after and have gone on to successful careers in academia and industry."

 Knopoff earned his PhD from the California Institute of Technology in 1949 in physics and mathematics, and came to UCLA the following year as a research associate in geophysics.
-He was promoted to associate professor in the Institute of Geophysics in 1957, and just three years later was appointed to full professor in the physics department and the Institute of Geophysics.
-He served as director of the UCLA Institute of Geophysics and Planetary Physics (IGPP) from 1972 to 1986, and became a research musicologist in 1960 in the newly formed UCLA Institute of Ethnomusicology.
+He was promoted to associate professor in the Institute of Geophysics in 1957 and three years later was appointed to full professor in the institute and physics department.
+He served as director of the UCLA Institute of Geophysics and Planetary Physics (IGPP) from 1972 to 1986 and became a research musicologist in 1960 in the newly formed UCLA Institute of Ethnomusicology.